VishalSai123/Machine-Learning-Projects/Clustering Projects/Credit Card Customer Data/README.md

 7. Total_calls_made: Total calls made by the customer to the bank

 ## Conclusion
-The best model for this problem is K-Means clustering algorithm with a better Silhouette Score of 0.73 and Calinski Harabasz score of 3254.49 than Hierarchial Clustering.
+The best model for this problem is the K-Means clustering algorithm with a better Silhouette Score of 0.73 and Calinski Harabasz score of 3254.49 than Hierarchial Clustering.
-We also identified Top customers using RFM (Recency, Frequency, Monetary) matrix.
+We also identified Top customers using the RFM (Recency, Frequency, Monetary) matrix.